prillcode/minecraft-crossplatform-docker/README.md

 ## Use Case

+Same household, multiple Minecraft user accounts, cross-platform desired (PC + Xbox tested, PS5/Switch likely works too).

-Docker host and other PC's and consoles must all be on same LAN for cross-platform play.
-This is ideal for a family playing on same Home WiFi network as the Minecraft server running in Docker shows up on Xbox on the "Worlds" tab as a LAN World (as opposed to connecting from "Servers" tab due to restriction by the console).
+This Docker-hosted Minecraft server image will serve your needs!
+All PC's and consoles must all be on same LAN to play together.
+This is ideal for a family playing on same Home WiFi network where multiple children/parents/roomates have different Minecraft player accounts and devices.
+One PC/laptop, preferably Linux-based (all though WSL on Windows should work too) will serve as the Minecraft server running in Docker.

+IMPORTANT: On Xbox running Bedrock, the server shows up on the "Worlds" tab as a LAN-discovered World (as opposed to being on "Servers" tab due to how consoles restrict adding custom servers).

 ## Features

-- 🎮 **Cross-Platform Play** - Java Edition and Bedrock Edition (Xbox, Mobile) on the same server
+- 🎮 **Cross-Platform LAN Play** - Java Edition and Bedrock Edition (Xbox, Mobile) on same LAN (Local Area Network) with GeyserMC and Floodgate plugins
-- 🌍 **Multi-World Support** - Survival, Creative, and Adventure worlds with portal navigation
+- 🌍 **Multi-World Support** - Survival, Creative, and Adventure worlds with portal navigation via Multiverse plugins.
-- 🚪 **Hub System** - Central hub world with themed portals to different worlds
-- 🔒 **Permissions** - LuckPerms for granular player permissions
+- 🔒 **Permissions** - Granular player permissions set by LuckPerms plugin (used to enable Portal travel between worlds in this setup)
-- 📦 **Containerized** - Fully Dockerized for easy deployment
+- 📦 **Containerized** - Fully Dockerized for easy deployment and network discovery
-- 🏠 **LAN Discovery** - Xbox consoles auto-discover the server on the local network
+- 🏠 **LAN Discovery** - Xbox consoles (and likely others) auto-discover the server on the local network

 ## Quick Start

 ### Prerequisites

-- Linux machine (laptop/PC/VM) or WSL on Windows with Docker installed
+- Docker installed on Linux machine (laptop/PC) preferred; or WSL on Windows
 - Docker Compose
 - 4GB+ RAM available
 - Ports 25565 (Java) and 19132 (Bedrock) available